-2. 15% Funds - Quarterly Progress Report (QPR) Requirement: For counties that have an Require ment of open grant project, a QPR must be submitted by the county each quarter until the project 83% 15% is closed.
-If a county has an open statewide interconnectivity project, the QPR will serve Fund Fund many important functions and will be the only method to perform: Reporting project progress Requesting milestone payments Reporting grant expenses Closing out a project × Note: PSAPs will only be able to report project expenditures or request payments on a quarterly basis by using the QPR.
+- 2. 15% Funds Quarterly Progress Report (QPR) Requirement: For counties that have an open grant project, a QPR must be submitted by the county each quarter until the project is closed.
+If a county has an open statewide interconnectivity project, the QPR will serve many important functions and will be the only method to perform:

+- Reporting project progress

+- Requesting milestone payments

+- Reporting grant expenses

+- Closing out a project

+Note: PSAPs will only be able to report project expenditures or request payments on a quarterly basis by using the QPR.
 Project progress reported on the QPR will assist with evaluating payment requests.